inkmonk/api-client-python/README.md

 ## Recipient ##

-A recipient is a recipient address to which you send your shipments to.
+A recipient is a recipient address to which the shipments are mailed.

 ### Attributes ###